paul810-c/fee-calculator/README.md

 - `/tests`: Contains all test cases.
     - `/Unit`: Unit tests.
     - `/Integration`: Integration tests.
+- `/db`: Contains database migrations and seeders.
+    - `/migrations`: Database migration files.
+    - `/seeds`:  Seeder files for populating the database.
 - `/vendor`: Contains installed dependencies (ignored by Git).

 ---

 ## Notes
 - Ensure that `composer install` is run inside the container or locally to install dependencies.
+- Run migrations and seeders after setting up the project to populate the database.
 - Ensure that `app.php` is executable and properly configured to execute the Symfony Console commands.